mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 # Syntax

-The following commands will form part of the python CLI (command line interface), and live in a python module **mantid.horace**
+The following commands will form part of the python CLI (command line interface).
+The majority of the work is targeted for Mantid python algorithms, but there will need to be modifications made to support the Horace style projections to other areas of Mantid.

 ## CutMD